regix1/lancache-pics/README.md

 # Steam PICS Depot Mappings

 Automated collection of Steam depot-to-app mappings using the Product Information and Content System (PICS).
-Updated every 2 days via GitHub Actions.
+Updated every 4 hours via GitHub Actions.

 ## What is this?